 - Communicate their decision (whether by talking, using sign language or any other means).

-As stated above, sometimes restricting liberty may be necessary to provide the resident with the care they need as they may not realise it is in their best interest.
-This is because if, for example, a resident with dementia is allowed to leave the care home, they may suddenly not remember where they are or how to get back, posing a risk to their health and safety.
+This is because if, for example, a resident with dementia is allowed to leave the care home, they may suddenly not remember where they are or how to get back.
+This would pose a risk to their health and safety.

 Staff should always ensure that the care they give impose as little restriction as possible on the person receiving it and must be according to the best interest principles set out in mental capacity legislation.